DanahYatim/Normalized-Spectral-Clustering/README.md

 We will compare Normalized Spectral Clustering results to those of the k-means++ Algorithm.
 Our results will be reflected in the Visualization Module.

+if you wish to run the code, skip to the 'How To Run' sub-title!

 ## Modules